loicalleyne/quacfka/README.md

 ## License

-Bodkin is released under the Apache 2.0 license.
+Quacfka is released under the Apache 2.0 license.
 See [LICENCE.txt](LICENCE.txt)